Geography (GEOG)

 General Education: International

 Effects of fertility, mortality, and migration on population size and distribution; demographic trends in U. S. and other societies and how these relate to economic, political, environmental, and other factors.
 One hour additional meeting per week or project for fourth credit.
-Additional assignments and exams required for graduate credit.
-(Spring only)
+Typically Offered: Spring.

 General Education: International, Social and Behavioral Ways of Knowing

-Surveys the geographic distribution of political processes, actions, and outcomes at variety of spatial scales - international, national, and local.
+Surveys the geographic distribution of political processes, actions, and outcomes at a variety of spatial scales, including international, national, and local.
 Topics include origins of the modern territorial state, conflicts over access to and use of space, access to natural resources, nationalism, elections, democratization, globalization, terrorism, and the politics of identity.
 Graduate students are required to complete an additional independent research paper.
 Typically Offered: Spring.
 Cooperative: open to WSU degree-seeking students.

-Map projections, map generalization, cartographic design, map symbology, and typography; statistical, isarithmic and multivariate mapping; static versus dynamic mapping; interactive and internet mapping; cartographic animation; 2 hours of lab per week.
-(Spring only)
+Map projections, map generalization, cartographic design, map symbology, and typography; statistical, isarithmic, and multivariate mapping; static versus dynamic mapping; interactive and internet mapping; cartographic animation; two hours of lab per week.
+Typically Offered: Spring.

 Credit arranged

 Physical basis for climatic processes and patterns; mechanics of global atmospheric circulation; radiation balance and heat budget of the earth; models of weather patterns and climate.
-Additional assignments and quantitative exercises required for graduate credit.
-(Spring, alt/years)
+Typically Offered: Spring (Even Years).

 Hands-on skills development in GIS and related technologies.
 Primary topics vary by semester, but may include topics such as GPS/GIS integration, web-based GIS, project management and cartographic design.
 May be taken for credit multiple times.